 Using Metaphors And Analogies For Inspiration For New Ideas And Creativity

 Truthfully, coming up with research paper ideas is a combination of both the deductive and inductive search for research ideas.
 How you write a research paper is very iterative and marked with both delight and uncertainty every week.
 One week you will read a bunch of papers and think “Wow, I know what to do” and the next week you will think that you miles away from knowing anything.
 You will also think your ideas are really not that good throughout the entire time.
 This feeling never goes away.

 2. Getting The Idea Down In The Research Paper.

 Now that you have the basic idea of what you are going to research, what is the next step in how to write a research paper?
 Before I get to this step, I want to once again point out that writing a research paper is very iterate and that all of these steps sort of mix together as you are building the argument and the paper.

 Check out this in-depth post on thinking of research topics.
+This guide will help you understand and think about what to write a research paper on – I know that this can be a very tricky thing for most people.
+Not knowing what to do research on is fundamental to the research process.
 It goes into great detail about how to think about research topics during your PhD.

 Now, what I would do is start thinking of two basic sub-steps.

 You need a clear research question.